taketwo/vim-ros/README.md

 Installation
 ============

-It is recommended to instal `vim-ros` using [vim-plug][].
+It is recommended to install `vim-ros` using [vim-plug][].
 The (somewhat dated) alternatives are [Vundle][] or [pathogen][].

 This plugin makes use of `rospkg` and (optionally) `catkin-tools` Python packages.
-Run the following command in your termanil to make sure that they are installed (replace `vim` with `nvim` if necessary):
+Run the following command in your terminal to make sure that they are installed (replace `vim` with `nvim` if necessary):

 ```bash